 The most obvious place to store excess funds is a traditional savings account, which earns a fixed rate of interest.
 A traditional savings account is easy to open online, accessible for up to six withdrawals a month, available in regular and youth savings accounts, and can be set up to receive funds from your checking account as one-time or recurring transfers.
 It’s a simple account with the benefits of accessibility and earned interest.

-A certificate of deposit (CD) or time deposit (TD) is another secure option for short-term and long-term savings goals.
+A certificate of deposit (CD) is another secure option for short-term and long-term savings goals.
 These accounts combine the security of a guaranteed return with a higher rate and qualify for the maximum allowed deposit coverage from the FDIC.
-TDs, which are similar to a CD but are issued with a receipt and not a certificate, can be opened online and set up with flexible terms ranging from seven days to greater than 60 months.
+CDs can be opened online and set up with flexible terms ranging from seven days to greater than 60 months.
 Learn more about how CDs work.

 Money Market Savings might be the best fit for you if you want to earn a higher interest rate, like the convenience of check access, and plan to maintain a relatively high balance in the account.
 Federal regulation allows you to make six transfers or withdrawals from your account per monthly statement cycle, and your funds are FDIC insured.
 This may not be the right account if you’re just starting to save money, but it is a great option once you have $5,000 or more to deposit.

 An IRA account could also be a great place to save if you are working toward a retirement goal.
 With Traditional IRAs, you are saving money pre-tax and are taxed upon withdrawal.
 In a Roth IRA, you save money after it has been taxed, meaning you will withdraw your funds tax-free once you reach retirement age.
-Click here to learn more about IRA account options.
+Learn more about IRA account options.

 3. It's easy to open a savings account

 While our banking center lobbies are temporarily closed to help reduce the spread of coronavirus, our drive-thrus remain open for regular banking business.
 Each of the savings accounts listed above can be opened by visiting an INTRUST banking center.
-You may also open a Regular Savings Account, Money Market Account, or Time Deposit (TD) online.
+You may also open a Regular Savings Account, Money Market Account, or Certificate of Deposit online.

 If you are an existing INTRUST customer, we can open your account with funds on deposit in another personal account, or you may deposit cash or a check to open a savings account.
 Regular savings accounts can be opened with a minimum deposit of $100, and youth savings accounts can be opened with as little as $10.